piyushbih86/realtime-chat-app/README.md

 - 🚀 Online user status
 - 👌 Global state management with Zustand
 - 🐞 Error handling both on the server and on the client
-- ⭐ At the end Deployment like a pro for FREE!
-- ⏳ And much more!
+- ⭐ Live Deployed Project to render.com

 ### Setup .env file